Teen Patti Rules – a Complete Guide on How to Play Teen Patti Online

 Seen: A player who has looked at his cards.

 Stake: The amount of money the previously acting player chose to bet.

 Bet: Putting money in the pot to stay in the game, either in the form of a call or a raise.

 Call: For blind players this is matching the stake and for seen players doubling the stake.

 Raise: For blind players this is doubling the stake and for seen players quadrupling the stake.

 Chaal: This is what the two options ‘call’ and ‘raise’ are known as for seen players.

 Fold: Laying down your hand, thus giving up your chances of winning the pot.

 Compromise/side-show: Two seen players agree to compare each other’s cards in secret.
 The loser must fold.
-Can happen at any time.
+This can happen at any time.

-Showdown: Two players show each other’s cards.
+Showdown: All players show each other’s cards.
 The winner wins the pot.
-Can only happen with two players left in a game round.
+Unless played with a betting limit, this can only happen with two players left in a game round.